devonnuri/linear-harmony/linear_ko.typ

 191. Freddie Hubbard:
 #align(center)[#image("figures/fig_241.jpg", width: 56%)]

-The “’Round Midnight” outline is at the heart of this extended C.E.S.H.
+The “'Round Midnight” outline is at the heart of this extended C.E.S.H.
 It occurs in a simple form in the second measure after several ascending and descending statements (with both major [E sharp] and minor [E natural] sevenths) of the ii chord arpeggio.

 192. Wes Montgomery:
 #align(center)[#image("figures/fig_242.jpg", width: 69%)]